Black Home Initiative (BHI)

 As HDC, we share in the widespread sense of urgency: never has it been more imperative that we do everything in our power to nurture systems that promote racial equity.
 This is a deeply embedded part of our mission.
 It is well known that families thrive when they have the opportunity to build assets and pass them down to future generations.
 For wealthier households, building intergenerational wealth typically includes owning property.
 But systemic barriers have excluded many Black families from accessing this path to prosperity.

-HDC is a leading advocacy partner in implementing the 7-Point Plan through coordinating and implementing a coherent policy strategy, bringing a BHI Network together around a collective advocacy agenda, and elevating a newly created Homeownership Policy Framework aimed at addressing the persistent historic inequities.
-Our policy and advocacy work, focused on increasing the supply of and access to affordable homeownership, is essential to the success of BHI.
-The policy framework includes policy strategies in four areas: Zoning and Regulatory Reform, Funding, Large Scale Acquisition of Land and Cost Reduction for both supply and demand.
+HDC leads the policy advocacy work of the 7-Point Plan by coordinating a coherent policy strategy and bringing the BHI Network together around a collective advocacy agenda.
+To accomplish this HDC convenes the BHI Network Policy Group and produces a BHI Network Policy Group Digest that keeps everyone connected.
+The BHI Network Policy Group consists of 125+ stakeholders who work together to produce a Homeownership Policy Framework aimed at addressing the persistent historic inequities.
+The framework delineates which local/city/county/state policy actions would most effectively increase Black homeownership and it is presented at a December BHI Network Policy Summit.
+The summit is the advocacy kick-off as stakeholders prepare to mobilize for the upcoming legislative session.
+This policy and advocacy work, focused on increasing the supply of and access to affordable homeownership, is essential to the success of BHI.
+The Homeownership Policy Framework includes policy strategies in four areas: Zoning and Regulatory Reform, Cost Reduction, Large Scale Acquisition of Land, and Funding, for both the supply and demand side of the homeownership equation.

 We are building a BHI Network; of people inspired and driven to take action to close the racial homeownership and wealth gaps, and of those ready to roll up their sleeves and advocate for homeownership across the Puget Sound Region.
 This effort will take all of us coming together to make change possible.
-Join the BHI Network email list by reaching out to our Homeownership Policy Coordinator, Bambi Chávez, at [email protected].
+Be a part of the policy change needed to meet our BHI goals!
+Sign up to receive the BHI Network Policy Group Digest.
+If you would like to attend the BHI Network Policy Group meetings please reach out to our Homeownership Policy Coordinator, Bambi Chávez, at [email protected].

 The Black Homeownership 7-Point Plan